Riviera Beach, Florida

-Riviera Beach is a city in Palm Beach County, Florida, United States, which was incorporated September 29, 1922.
-Due to the location of its eastern boundary, it is also the easternmost municipality in the Miami metropolitan area, which was home to an estimated 6,012,331 people in 2015.
-In the 2020 U.S. Census, the total population of Riviera Beach residents was 37,604 people.
+Riviera Beach is a city in Palm Beach County, Florida, United States, which was incorporated on September 29, 1922.
+Due to the location of its eastern boundary, it is also the easternmost municipality in the Miami metropolitan area.
+In the 2020 U.S. census, the total population of Riviera Beach residents was 37,604 people.

 Riviera Beach is predominantly an African-American city and it is on the list of U.S. cities with African American majority populations.
 It is home to the Port of Palm Beach and a United States Coast Guard station, and has its own marina.
 Riviera Beach is home to Blue Heron Bridge, one of the country's top-rated beach dive sites.
 In 2015, Riviera Beach renamed part of Old Dixie Highway that runs inside the city limits as President Barack Obama Highway.
 The city is also home to Rapids Water Park, a water park attraction for both tourists and residents.

 History

 Riviera Beach was originally called Oak Lawn, but the settlement was renamed Riviera in 1893.
 It wasn't until 1941 that "Beach" was added, though it was incorporated in 1922 as only the "Town of Riviera".
 In 1959, it converted from a "town" status to the present-day "City of Riviera Beach".
-For the first half of the 20th century, its nickname was "Conch Town", after the many Conch people (Bahamians and Bahamian Americans) who resided in the city.
+For the first half of the 20th century, its nickname was "Conchtown", after the many Conch people (Bahamians and Bahamian Americans) who resided in the city.
 The city was named after the French Riviera.

 Geography

+The approximate coordinates for the City of Riviera Beach is located in the northeast central part of Palm Beach County at 26°46′48″N 80°4′2″W.

 According to the United States Census Bureau, the city has a total area of 9.8 sqmi, of which 8.3 sqmi is land and 1.5 sqmi (15.33%) is water.
 The eastern part of the city includes most of Singer Island, a peninsula on the Atlantic coast of Palm Beach County, Florida, which is separated from the mainland portion of the city by Lake Worth's Lake Worth Lagoon.